 Programming using Matplotlib

-For more information regarding the grading of the Quiz missions please refer to Module 1 Introduction section as well as the orientation..
+For more information regarding the grading of the Quiz missions please refer to Module 1 Introduction section as well as the Orientation.

 Mission 3 Instructions:

-n
+In this section, you will see a quiz based on the code that they select to input in the emulator.
+Your code should simulate the given image as its output.